JordanMicahBennett/Browser-Ai-Arrhythmia-Detection/python-arrhythmia-detection/Readme.md

 The only slight-drawback is that [I still had to write a tensorflow js neural network](https://github.com/JordanMicahBennett/Browser-Ai-Arrythmia-Detection/), that utilizes [the saved python neural network model](https://drive.google.com/open?id=1WaenBnWYyhiumkvfaqEcDzti4S9aEuhS) from the default code.

-The test of damien's default neural network worked properly, which motivated the usage of his saved configuration.
+The test of damien's default neural network worked properly, which motivated the usage of his saved configuration in my [Brower-Ai-Arrythmia-Detection](https://github.com/JordanMicahBennett/Browser-Ai-Arrythmia-Detection/) application.

 Modifications